-The Curious Aggies project is a student-led inquiry project which invites undergraduate students to join and inform campus conversations about how UC Davis can promote student learning and success for all students.
+The Curious Aggies initiative centers around an annual student-led inquiry project which invites undergraduate students to join and inform campus conversations about how UC Davis can promote student learning and success for all students.
 Often, conversations among campus leaders, faculty, and staff about student learning outcomes assessment don't always include students.
 We want students' voices to be heard!

-The purpose of this study is to learn how you find out what faculty expect you to learn in courses and/or across a major’s curriculum.
-Our goal is to hear from as many students as possible so that your voices are part of decision-making conversations about how to improve student learning outcomes in courses, programs, and institutionally.
+- The purpose of the 2020 Curious Aggies project was to learn how undergraduate students find out what faculty expect them to learn in courses and/or across a major’s curriculum.
+Our goal was to hear from as many students as possible so that students' voices are part of decision-making conversations about how to improve student learning outcomes in courses, programs, and institutionally.

 - What will happen if you agree to participate?

 - If you agree to participate in this research, you will be asked to complete a brief online survey.
 The survey includes 5 questions, and should only take you 5 minutes to complete.
 At the end of the survey, you will be asked if you are willing to participate in a follow-up 30 minute interview.

 - The research team will protect your identity in the following ways.
 Each study participant will be assigned a unique Participant Code, which will be recorded on a master code list containing participants’ identifying information (e.g., name, student ID, email) and the Participant Code.
 That document will be password protected and saved on a password-protected computer.
 The PI will control access to the file.
 Only study personnel listed on this protocol will have access to the de-identified data.

 Prior to analyses, personally identifying information (e.g., name, Kerberos, IP or email address) will be substituted with the unique code referenced above.
 Specifically, audio files and transcripts will only contain the Participant Code, the date of data collection, and the initials of the team member who collected the data.